For most of my life, whenever anyone asked where I was from, I’d say, “Syria.”

 The story of Salloura follows the journey of a Syrian pastry shop from the city of Aleppo to Turkey’s largest city, Istanbul, and the workers who carry the craft with hopes of starting fresh in Germany.

 Listen to the full podcast here, or subscribe on iTunes:

 Like As’ad, Ahmed and Rashed — the three main characters in my story — as Syrians move further from home in search of a new life, they carry with them the culture that does define them, the recipes that taste like home.

 This is the first tale in a series that will bring Syrians closer to the world.
 Because at the end of the day, what's more understandable than sitting down around the table and eating food you love, with people you care about?

-Today, I’m on Facebook to answer your questions about our story, the food and its connection to Syrian culture.
+Dalia and Lauren were on Facebook, answering questions about their story, the food and its connection to Syrian culture.